chadwhitman/min/README.md

 Min is a single-column, minimalist, content-focused theme for Drupal 7.
-This theme is geared towards content creators who are looking for a blogging theme that requires relatively few customizations or extra modules to get started.
+This theme is geared towards content creators who are looking for a lightweight blogging theme that requires relatively few customizations or extra modules to get started.

 Features:
 * Single-column.
 * Responsive.
-* Minimalist, clean design.
+* Clean design.
 * Content-centered.
 * HTML5 & CSS3 based.
 * SASS integration.